6 Memorable Gap Year Ideas For Families

 Besides transportation, lodging is the most expensive part of long term travel.
 If you’re looking to limit your expenses on accommodations, one of the more creative gap year ideas is to spend your time housesitting.
-We’ve tried this in the United States.
-And we’re currently doing this in France.
+We’ve tried this in the United States, France, and England.

 Housesitting sites like Trusted Housesitters and MindMyHouse charge a small annual fee to join.
 Most of the sites require you to watch a pet too.
 If your kids are animal lovers, this is a great opportunity for your kids to get their pet fix during travel.

 One of the downsides of housesitting, however, is that you’re limited to the destinations where you can get sits.
 And often, home or pet owners don’t want to choose families with young kids.
-Having strong references can help your chances of getting a housesitting gig, as does keeping some level of flexibility in your travel schedule.
+One of our top house sitting tips is to have strong references.
+That can help your chances of getting a housesitting gig, as does keeping some level of flexibility in your travel schedule.

 Something that we’ve loved about housesitting is that it’s helped teach our kids about the responsibilities that come with caring for a pet.
 They help with the feeding, caring for, and cleaning of the pets we watch.
 And we have them walk the dogs, and play with them too.
 The kids are so loving and gentle with the animals we care for.